-- 1. The standard of admission is the BArch degree with Honours of the University of New South Wales or any other approved university followed by at least one year professional practice. - 2.
-Graduates with a pass BArch degree may be admitted only on the recommendation of the Head of School and the confirmation of the faculty. - 3.
-In special circumstances a person may be permitted to register as a candidate for the dégree if he submits evidence of such academic and professional attainments as may be approved by the faculty on the recommendation of its Higher Degree Committee. - 4.
-Admission is selective for the places available based on the applicant's academic record and the quality and extent of his professional practice.
+1. The standard of admission is the BArch degree at Honours level of the University of New South Wales or any other approved university followed by at least one year of professional practice.

+2. Graduates with a BArch degree at Pass level may be admitted only on the recommendation of the Head of School and the confirmation of the Faculty.

+3. In special circumstances a person may be permitted to register as a candidate for the degree if evidence is submitted of such academic and professional attainments as may be approved by the Faculty on the recommendation of its Higher Degree Committee.

+4. Admission is selective for the places available based on the academic record of applicants and the quality and extent of their professional practice.